Vika1990Z/Vika1990Z.github.io/ventus/content/products/compute/virtual-machines.md

 - identify Windows Virtual Machine for what  you want to download RDP file on the *Virtual Machines page*;
 - click on the **Actions** icon and select the **Download RDP file** in the list of available options.

 After these steps, the RDP File of the selected Windows Virtual Machine will be downloaded.
-Also, you can download RDP file from this *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon.
+Also, you can download RDP file from *Virtual Machine details page*, by clicking on the appropriative **quick actions** icon there.

 ## Edit Virtual Machine
 To edit a Virtual Machine do the following: